valtech-sd/amqp-cacoon/readme.md

 );
 ```

-## Amqp-connection-manager Setup function
-[TODO]

-## Amqp-connection-manager ChannelWrapper
-[TODO]

-## Dealing With Channels
+## Dealing With Channels via ChannelWrapper

 This library exposes node-amqp-connection-manager's ChannelWrapper when you call either `getConsumerChannel` or `getPublishChannel`.
-The channel is also exposed when registering a consumer.
-To learn more about that api see documentation for [amqplib](https://www.npmjs.com/package/amqplib).
+Instead of exposing the Amqp Channel directly (which may or may not be valid depending on the network status), AmqpConnectionManager provides a ChannelWrapper class as an interface to interacting with the underlying channel.
+Most functions that can be performed on an AmqpLib `Channel` can be performed on the `ChannelWrapper`, including `ackAll`, `nackAll`, etc. though they are Promise-based.
+See [AMQPConnectionManager's documentation](https://github.com/jwalton/node-amqp-connection-manager) for more info, as well as the underlying [amqplib docs](https://www.npmjs.com/package/amqplib).

 Just a couple thing that you should remember to do.

 1. Remember to ack or nack on all messages.
 2. An alternative is to pass an option into the `registerConsumer` to not require an ack (noAck).
 The problem with this is that if your application is reset or errors out, you may loose the message or messages.

+## Amqp-connection-manager Setup function
+AmqpConnectionManager allows a setup function to be passed in its configuration, or added to a ChannelWrapper at any point.
+This function can be used with callbacks or Promises and direclty exposes the underlying AMQP channel (since we know it is valid at that point).
+The setup function is useful for asserting queues and performing other necessary tasks that must be completed once a valid connection to amqp is made.
+Again, see [AMQPConnectionManager's documentation](https://github.com/jwalton/node-amqp-connection-manager) for more details.